department-of-veterans-affairs/vets-design-system-documentation/src/_design/principles.md

 **Respect Veterans’ time by using research to validate your best conceptual approach.** Rather than having Veterans spend time helping you resolve granular design decisions, focus your research on the primary user problem or need.

+**Base your design decisions on whether the Veteran or caregiver can complete a task over what might "look right."** Everything we design should ultimately make tasks easier for our Veterans.
+Don't spend time finessing how something looks if it's working for the Veteran.

 **A Veterans’ journey is fundamentally unique, and not limited to VA.gov.** The digital experience is a part of a larger, end-to-end government service experience that should connect a Veteran to all the people, places, and services that helps them access benefits.
 Because of this unique nature, what works in other industries may not always apply.

 ## Impact